23 December 2009

 Death to Slaka!

-The time has come, dear reader, to kill off the Slaka joke and revert to Qatar when referring to this adopted home from home in the desert.
-Why?
-Because I've been playing with a new widget called Feedjit (surely only a Scot could have come up with that name).
-And among other things, it tells me what visitors to the site have been googling for.
-Needless to say, only a few aging Malcolm Bradbury fans are out there looking for Slaka.
 So, what searches bring people to the Paranormal Hotel?
 The title itself is quite popular (apparently there's a real Paranormal venue called the Stanley Hotel in the Rocky Mountain national park in Colorado that claims to do ghosts on demand).
-But the single most searched term appears to be ' gay Doha '.
+But the single most searched term appears to be 'gay Doha'.
 Mainly prospective business visitors doing some advance research into the club scene before flying.
 Sorry guys, you'll not find Qatar the most accommodating of countries!
-In fact, we're still struggling with the concept of a normal b
+In fact, we're still struggling with the concept of a normal bar...

 Dropout Nation - your invitation